 - 1. Download the installer package.
 Links to the packages were included in the email from the shop, or go to https://roboticbean.com/download-portatron/ - 2.
 If you are on a Mac, open the installer package dmg (disk image file). - 3.
 Double-click to launch the installer, and follow the instructions.
 You can select which plugin formats you want to install (VST3/AU/AAX) and whether you want to install the Portatron Presets sound bank or not. - 4.
 Open your DAW of choice. - 5.
-Create a track with Portatron. - 6.
-In the Display, click Activate. - 7.
-Enter the name you used when buying, and the license key or activation code you received by email.
+Create a track with Portatron.
+Choose between a version with Stereo or Multiple Outputs. - 6.
+In the Display, click Activate. - Enter the name you used when buying, and the license key or activation code you received by email.